chschnell/wsnic/README.md

 ### How to use the Docker image

-wsnic requires the following `docker run` command line arguments to be present:
+wsnic requires the following `docker run` command line arguments to be present (replace `chschnell86/wsnic:latest` with `wsnic:local` when using a self-build container):

 ```bash
 docker run \